-Dr Cabot is the Medical and Executive Director of the Australian Women’s Health Advisory Service.
+Dr Cabot is the Medical and Executive Director of the International Health Advisory Service.
 This service was established in 1982 and since that time has provided free help to people all over the world via phone and the Internet.

 Dr Cabot graduated with Honours in Medicine and Surgery from the University of Adelaide in South Australia in 1975.